jpype-project/jpype/doc/userguide.rst

 higher level of integration.
-Noted downsides of Jython are that it has lagged well behind the state of the art in Python; it has a limited selection of modules that can be used; and the Python object thrashing is not particularly well fit in Java virtual machine leading to some known performance issues.
+Noted downsides of Jython are that it has lagged well behind the state of the art in Python; it has a limited selection of modules that can be used; and the Python object thrashing is not particularly well suited for the Java virtual machine, leading to some known performance issues.

 `Py4J <https://py4j.org/>`_
 ---------------------------